A BRIEF HISTORY OF HAMBLE LE RICE, HAMPSHIRE

 On the doorway cross-shaped marks are carved.
 It is said that in the Middle Ages seamen from Hamble le Rice would carve a line on the church door and if they returned safely from a voyage they would carve another to make it cross.
 Sadly, some did not return.

 Hamble has the suffix le Rice.
-That may be a corruption of Hamble le Rise since the church was built on rising land.
+That may be a corruption of Hamble le Rice since the church was built on rising land.

 The Bugle Inn is said to date from the 13th century.
 The Whyte Hart dates from the 16th century.